2020 Aegean Sea earthquake: Strong ground motion

 The earthquake achieved a peak ground acceleration (pga) of 0.27 g in Samos.
 Weaker ground acceleration was recorded at 0.1 g in İzmir, however, in the Bayraklı and Karşıyaka metropolitan districts, these ground motions were amplified with longer periods of 1.5 seconds.
 Ground motions were severely amplified in these districts due to the soil condition consisting of loose sediments.
 In the Turkish town of Kuşadası, the pga was 0.18 g.
 At 22.27 km away from the epicentre, on Turkish soil, the highest pga was recorded 0.98 g.
 The maximum intensity was recorded on Samos Island, VIII (Severe), a revision from X (Extreme).
 Shaking was also felt on the Greek island of Crete, and in some regions of Athens.

 Foreshocks and aftershocks

-The earthquake was preceded by a foreshock sequence consisting of 39 events over a period of three months.

-As of 8 November, over 2,800 aftershocks have been recorded.
-The mainshock may have been preceded by a foreshock on 5 May the same year.